-{¶3} Over one year later, appellant filed, on December 20, 2011, a motion to correct sentence.
-In this motion, appellant argued that the trial court failed to comply with Crim.R.
-11 when it accepted his plea, and further, that he was entitled to have his sentence corrected in accordance with 2011 Am.Sub.H.B.
+{¶ 3} On February 13, 2012, appellant filed a motion to correct sentence.
+In this motion, appellant argued he was entitled to have his sentence corrected in accordance with 2011 Am.Sub.H.B.
 No. 86, which amended Ohio's criminal sentencing laws.
 Stating that H.B.
-86 does not apply to sentences imposed prior to its effective date, the trial court denied appellant's motion via entry filed January 26, 2012.
+No. 86 does not apply to sentences imposed prior to its effective date, the trial court denied appellant's motion via entry filed March 27, 2012.